 7. INTERNAL STRUCTURE OF THE EYE

-Use a SHARP scalpel to transect the eye horizontally through the optic nerve.
+Use a SHARP scalpel to transect the eye, making a transverse cut through the optic nerve.

 Identify the cornea.

-Behind that the cornea, identify the chamber containing the aqueous humor, the iris and the pupil, the lens, and the large vitreous body.
+Behind that the cornea, identify the aqueous humor, the iris and the pupil, the lens, and the large vitreous body.

 Locate the optic disc.

 Laterally to the optic disk, locate the fovea (which may only be visible as a dark patch- it is unlikely that you will be able to see the pit-like depression of this structure).

 Note how easily the retina becomes detached from the choroid, which contains the blood vessels.